Srobotnik ob Kolpi

 Srobotnik ob Kolpi ([sɾɔbɔˈtniːk ɔp ˈkoːlpi]) is a small settlement on the left bank of the Kolpa River in the Kostel in southern Slovenia.
 The area is part of the traditional region of Lower Carniola and is now included in the Southeast Slovenia Statistical Region.

 Name

 The name of the settlement was changed from Srobotnik to Srobotnik ob Kolpi in 1953.

 Church

 The local church, built on a small promontory above the Kolpa River west of the settlement, is dedicated to Saint Anne.
 It dates to the 19th century.

+Nature

+Local Lepidoptera include Zygaena filipendulae and Z. purpuralis.